gdiaz384/AriaDeploy/README.md

 3. will automate the installation of drivers
 4. will make the target systems bootable using the PE boot mode information
 5. will automate oobe
-6. allow for asyncronous deployments, unlike traditional server-clients using the high-configuration mulitcasting model
+6. allow for asynchronous deployments, unlike traditional server-clients using the high-configuration mulitcasting model
 7. is designed to integrate into existing MDT and SCCM workflows, including those involving Active Directory

 ## AriaDeploy is not/will not

-1. will not capture images or deploy virtual disks (.vhd/vmdk files)
+1. will not capture images or deploy virtual disks (vhd/vmdk files)
 2. will NOT preserve user data on target systems
-3. will not download adks or the correct drivers for you
+3. will not download ADKs or the correct drivers for you
-4. will not determine that windows version X cannot boot as configured on target system Y due to incompatability Z
+4. will not determine that windows version X cannot boot as configured on target system Y due to incompatibility Z
-5. will not autogenerate unattend.xml files (use MDT for that instead) or input the correct product key for you in the provided unattend.xml templates
+5. will not auto-generate unattend.xml files (use MDT for that instead) or input the correct product key for you in the provided unattend.xml templates
 6. is a just tool, not a full system lifecycle deployment solution
 7. is not dependent upon WDS/MDT/SCCM/Active Directory